-- Secondary forms of hypertension e.g., caused by renal vascular or parenchymal diseases, or hypertension due to endocrine causalities, if indicated as such (e.g., PT Endocrine hypertension, PT Renovascular hypertension) - PT Metabolic syndrome, because hypertension is part of the definition - Pregnancy related hypertensive disorders, e.g., PT Pre-eclampsia, PT HELLP syndrome - Abnormal values involved in activation of the Renin-Angiotensin-System - Abnormal values of sympathomimetic hormones/neurotransmitters - Diagnostic markers and therapeutic procedural terms for hypertension, e.g., PT Catecholamines urine increased - Terms referring to end-organ damages as long as the terms have "hypertensive" as part of the concept, e.g. PT Retinopathy hypertensive.
-For a complete set of potential end organ damage terms more specific SMQs need to be applied e.g. Ischaemic heart disease (SMQ), Central nervous system haemorrhages and cerebrovascular accidents (SMQ)
+- Secondary forms of hypertension e.g., caused by renal vascular or parenchymal diseases, or hypertension due to endocrine causalities, if indicated as such - PT Metabolic syndrome, because hypertension is part of the definition - Pregnancy related hypertensive disorders - Abnormal values involved in activation of the Renin-Angiotensin-System - Abnormal values of sympathomimetic hormones/neurotransmitters - Diagnostic markers and therapeutic procedural terms for hypertension - Terms referring to end-organ damages as long as the terms have "hypertensive" as part of the concept.
+For a complete set of potential end organ damage terms more specific SMQs need to be applied e.g. Ischaemic heart disease (SMQ), Central nervous system haemorrhages and cerebrovascular conditions (SMQ)

-- Congenital conditions/disorders which may be associated with or lead to hypertension, e.g., PT Congenital hyperthyroidism, PT Liddle's syndrome - Pulmonary hypertension, portal hypertension, intracranial hypertension, intraocular hypertension and their specific signs and symptoms - Medical conditions including late organ effects that may be consequent to hypertension, e.g., myocardial infarction, stroke, atherosclerosis, unless "hypertensive" is part of their concept. - Neurological manifestation of hypertensive encephalopathy in malignant hypertension, e.g. brain edema, convulsion, coma - Cardiovascular risk factors, e.g., central obesity, diabetes mellitus, smoking, hyperlipidemias and many more - Commonly observed signs and symptoms of hypertension, e.g., headache and dizziness - Terms referring to potential causes of secondary hypertension e.g., PT Phaeochromocytoma, PT Cushing's syndrome, PT Cushingoid and PT Adrenal adenoma
+- Congenital conditions/disorders which may be associated with or lead to hypertension - Pulmonary hypertension, portal hypertension, intracranial hypertension, intraocular hypertension and their specific signs and symptoms - Medical conditions including late organ effects that may be consequent to hypertension, e.g., myocardial infarction, stroke, atherosclerosis, unless "hypertensive" is part of their concept. - Neurological manifestation of hypertensive encephalopathy in malignant hypertension, e.g. brain edema, convulsion, coma - Cardiovascular risk factors, e.g., central obesity, diabetes mellitus, smoking, hyperlipidemias and many more - Commonly observed signs and symptoms of hypertension, e.g., headache and dizziness - Terms referring to potential causes of secondary hypertension

 NOTE: Users of this SMQ should consider searching for etiology, signs and symptoms and consequence terms excluded from this SMQ (see Table 2 in original CIOMS WG documentation) if hypertension may be a de novo signal.
-Users may also consider using other SMQs, such as Ischaemic heart disease (SMQ) and Central nervous system haemorrhages and cerebrovascular accidents (SMQ) to identify consequences of hypertension.
+Users may also consider using other SMQs, such as Ischaemic heart disease (SMQ) and Central nervous system haemorrhages and cerebrovascular conditions (SMQ) to identify consequences of hypertension.